Explore your sample itinerary

 Make your way to Dublin airport, for you trip home.
 Safe home, go n-ardóidh an bóthar chun bualadh leat, may the road rise to meet you.

 Includes Hertz Car Hire Prestige Collection with drop off service at your Dublin Hotel.

 Choose from Catherine's Collection of hand-selected accommodations including B&Bs, castles, hotels and manors.
 Search for your perfect night's stay here.

 Catherine's Collection provides you a selection of things to do on your vacation.
 Search for activities and sightseeing here.

 Full breakfast included daily

-*Price is per person, land only and based on 2 sharing.
+*Trip USD Pricing for this itinerary is low $4491, mid $5133 and high $5586 based on the following effective from dates: Low - 07 January, Mid - 04 October, High - 01 July.
+Price is per person, land only and based on double occupancy.
 Subject to availability; varies by inclusions and travel dates.
 CST#2084503-20

 ^Trip CAD Pricing for this itinerary is low $5577, mid $6374 and high $6939 based on the following effective from dates: Low - 07 January, Mid - 04 October, High - 01 July.
 Price is per person, land only and based on double occupancy.
 Subject to availability; varies by inclusions and travel dates.
 All prices and itineraries are subject to change until all services have been confirmed and paid in full.
 For up to date pricing contact your Brendan Vacations Celtic Expert.
 BN#776064719 | TICO # R50025597 and W50025598